This section provides

 Kayak From Deep Water

-enter your W Fishing Kayak from deep water you need to position
+enter your W Fishing Kayak from the back you need to position

 yourself behind it